apache/brpc/docs/en/bvar.md

 iobuf_block_memory : 729088
 iobuf_newbigview_second : 10
 ```
+New exported files overwrite previous files, which is different from regular logs which append new data.

+# Monitoring bvar
 Turn on [dump feature](bvar_c++.md#export-all-variables) of bvar to export all exposed bvars to files, which are formatted just like above texts: each line is a pair of "name" and "value".
 Check if there're data under $PWD/monitor/ after enabling dump, for example:

 ```